Understand the Basics

 Despite passage of the Equal Pay Act of 1963, which requires that men and women in the same work place be given equal pay for equal work, the "gender gap" in pay persists.
 Full-time women workers’ earnings are only about 77 percent of their male counterparts’ earnings.
 The pay gap is even greater for African-American and Latina women, with African-American women earning 64 cents and Latina women earning 56 cents for every dollar earned by a white non-Hispanic man.
 Decades of research shows that no matter how you evaluate the data, there remains a pay gap — even after factoring in the kind of work people do, or qualifications such as education and experience — and there is good evidence that discrimination contributes to the persistent pay disparity between men and women.
 In other words, pay discrimination is a real and persistent problem that continues to shortchange American women and their families.

 Under the President’s leadership, this Administration has made significant progress to bridge the gender pay gap:

 The very first bill that President Obama signed into law was the Lilly Ledbetter Fair Pay Act, which extended the time period in which claimants can bring pay discrimination claims, enabling countless victims of pay discrimination to seek redress where they otherwise could not.

 In 2010, the President pledged to crack down on violations of equal pay laws and, that same year, established the National Equal Pay Task Force.
 The Task Force, which consists of professionals at the U.S. Equal Employment Opportunity Commission, the Department of Justice, the Department of Labor and the Office of Personnel Management, has improved enforcement of equal pay laws and promoted efficiency and efficacy by enhancing federal interagency collaboration.
-To learn more about the Task Force's work, see the report: Fifty Years After the Equal Pay Act: Assessing the Past, Taking Stock of the Future [PDF].
+To learn more about the Task Force's work, see the report.